codingheaven-dev/recontextual/README.md

 function useSpecificContext<U>(selector: (ctx: ContextType) => U, isMulti: boolean): U;
 ```

-If `useSpecificContext` is invoked without arguments, the hook returns the entire context value is returned (even if `null`);
+If `useSpecificContext` is invoked without arguments, the hook returns the entire context value (even if not provided, which would then be `null`).
+Use this variant to select the entire context.

-If `useSpecificContext` is invoking with a single selector argument or with a selector argument as `isMulti=false`, the hook returns the value returned by the selector argument only if the value has changed using strict equality.
+If `useSpecificContext` is invoked with a single selector argument or with a selector argument and `isMulti=false`, the hook returns the value returned by the selector argument only if the value has changed using strict equality.
+Use this variant to select a single value from the context.

-If `useSpecificContext` is invoking with a selector argument and `isMulti=true`, the hook returns the object returned by the selector argument only if the object has changed using shallow equality on the keys and values of the object.
+If `useSpecificContext` is invoked with a selector argument and `isMulti=true`, the hook returns the object returned by the selector argument only if the object has changed using shallow equality on the values of the object.
+Use this variant to select multiple values from the context.